kalekdev/uni/semester-1/lineare-algebra/notes.typ

 _Givens Rotation_ $G(phi) = R(-phi)$ - Simply a rotation by the angle $phi$ in the anti-clockwise direction

-TODO: Rotations which are not confined to a plane can be done through decomposition into several rotations.
+Rotations which are not confined to a plane can be achieved through a series of plane rotations multiplied together, still resulting in an orthogonal matrix.

 === Reflection (Householder) Matrix
 The orthogonal Householder matrix $Q$ represents the reflection of space (a vector $bold(x)$ which does not lie on the plane) over an arbitrary plane with normal *unit* vector $bold(u)$: